Solve ME/CFS Initiative StaffMay 5, 2017

 In January 2017, Carol was honored to be recognized by O, The Oprah Magazine as a 2017 Health Hero, one of fourteen visionaries who are healing bodies, minds, and communities.

-Zaher Nahle, PhD, MPA, is the vice president for research and scientific programs at Solve ME/CFS Initiative.
+Zaher Nahle, PhD, MPA, is the Chief Scientific Officer (CSO) and Vice President for Research at Solve ME/CFS Initiative.
 Dr. Nahle earned his PhD in physiology and biophysics from Cold Spring Harbor Laboratory and Stony Brook University and his Master in Public Administration from Harvard University’s John F. Kennedy School of Government.
 Dr. Nahle also completed post-doctoral fellowships at both Harvard and StonyBrook.

 A scientist with interdisciplinary training in biomedical research and public administration, Dr. Nahle has won several awards, such as the Army Breast Cancer Fellowship Award, the American Heart Association Career Development Award, and the National Priorities Research Award.
 He has a history of securing prestigious funding in healthcare- and patient-oriented research and has generated $7.4 million in total research funding through direct competitions and philanthropic solicitations.
 His additional areas of expertise include research portfolio management and public/private partnerships.